This article discusses the procedures for synchronising inventory and products, and pulling sales information to and from WooCommerce.

 When Shipment is authorised in DEAR and the carrier specified, DEAR will try to create order shipment information in WooCommerce.
 This will only work in the No Consolidation processing mode.

 Shipment tracking metadata is exported to WooCommerce but requires the WooCommerce Shipment Tracking plugin in order to be correctly picked up.
 Shipping information is exported to WooCommerce when order has status ‘Processing’ or ’OnHold’.
 Only one tracking number is exported (e.g. orders with multiple packages will export a single tracking number).

 Each captured WooCommerce order, once saved to Pending Orders, creates a Log entry to track the link between the Sale in DEAR and in WooCommerce.
 This eliminates the possibility of creating duplicated orders when capturing the same order several times during manual order load.

 Each Log entry has a link to the sale task in DEAR.
 Depending on the settings selected by the user in the Setup tab, this sales task could be draft or authorised, one or more of the Pick, Pack and Ship tabs could be authorised, and payment could have been applied to the invoice.

 Log entries allow you to see which Sale task reflects a particular WooCommerce sale.
 You also have the option to delete a Log entry manually.
-This will allow to reprocess an order if required.
+This will allow reprocessing an order if required.
 Deleting a log entry will not void or delete its associated sale task.

 Reloading Orders from WooCommerce

-If for any reason you need to reload an order from WooCommerce, this can be managed from DEAR.
+If for any reason you need to reload an order from WooCommerce, this can be managed in DEAR.